Samarth2709/Smart-Warehouse-Robot-Navigation/README.md

 ### 3  Implement `find_shortest_path` in **navigation.py**

 Open `navigation.py` and replace the `raise NotImplementedError` line with your own code.
+Your function should accept the grid, start (S), pickup (P), and drop-off (D) coordinates and return a single list of coordinates representing the path from S to P, and then P to D.

 ### 4  Run the tests